Institute for Technologies and Management of Digital Transformation

 • How can complex data and processes be presented in a way that is understandable and actionable through immersive visualization?

-• What pedagogical concepts are necessary to integrate immersive technologies sustainably into education and training?
+• What pedagogical concepts are necessary to integrate immersive technologies sustainably into education and professional development?

 • How can quality, transparency, and trust in AI-supported immersive applications be ensured?